- Search The Registry

 Coretta Scott King

 *Coretta Scott King was born on this date in 1927.
-She was an African American civil rights activist and author.
+She was a Black human rights activist and author.

 From Heiberger, Alabama, Coretta Scott was the daughter of Bernice McMurry Scott, a housewife, and Obadiah Scott, a lumber carrier.
 Scott grew up walking three miles each day to school while school buses carrying white children drove by her.
 Such occurrences, while difficult, led her to strive for equality and the best for herself.
 Scott went on to graduate from high school and in 1945 entered Antioch College in Yellow Springs, Ohio on a scholarship.